As Tall as Lions: Into the Flood and You Can't Take It with You

 Reformulating previous ideas, As Tall as Lions began writing what would become the EP Into the Flood.
-On November 27, the band released the EP to iTunes, charting the Top 50 for the first week of release.
-During its release, drummer Sarcona and bassist Tavarez went on a national tour with the Boston-based project The Dear Hunter.
-An ATAL tour with Silverchair followed in December, as well as other select dates.
+On November 27, the band released the EP to iTunes, charting the Top 50 the first week of release.
+During its release, drummer Sarcona and bassist Tavarez went on a national tour with The Dear Hunter.
+An As Tall as Lions tour with Silverchair followed in December.
 The EP was released on vinyl on March 17.
-In January 2008, the band began work on their new record, You Can't Take It with You, released on August 18, 2009.
+In January 2008, the band began work on their new record, You Can't Take It with You, which released on August 18, 2009.

-Break up

-On September 29, 2010, As Tall As Lions announced that the band was amicably splitting up.
-Three fourths of the band (Julio, Saen, and Cliff) formed an experimental/improvisation/instrumental band Kilimanjaro, which is currently on hiatus.
-Lead singer Dan Nigro is working on a solo project, named Blocks.
-On January 29, 2013, Sarcona and Tavarez announced their new project, The Black and the White, along with releasing new music and touring in 2013 and 2014.
-Guitarist Saen Fitzgerald is currently in a band called Willis Work.
-Keyboardist Rob Parr is now a guitarist and backing vocalist in The Dear Hunter.
+Breakup and individual projects

+On September 29, 2010, the band announced that they were amicably splitting up.
+Upon announcing the news, their last shows sold out and more were added to the schedule.
+They immediately planned their "reunion", which was performed in 2015 without new music.

+Fitzgerald became the drummer for the band Willis Work, while Parr joined The Dear Hunter as a guitarist and backing vocalist.
+Fitzgerald, Tavarez, and Sarcona also formed the experimental instrumental band Kilimanjaro, with Tavarez and Sarcona additionally creating a side project called The Black and The White.
+Nigro moved to Los Angeles and initially worked as a jingle writer for McDonald's, though he later experienced widespread success as a songwriter and producer for artists such as Kylie Minogue, Chappell Roan, and Olivia Rodrigo, receiving a total of 16 Grammy nominations and being named Songwriter of the Year at the 2024 ASCAP Pop Music Awards.

+Musical style and influences

+As Tall as Lions' musical style has been described as emo, indie rock, and indie pop.

+While influences vary among members, the band has cited the Beatles, Led Zeppelin, Radiohead, Jeff Buckley, and Coldplay as musical influences.